-Also known as risotto giallo (literally “yellow risotto”) or risotto alla Milanese, this very simple dish is one of the most famous symbols of Milan.
+Milanese Risotto, Risotto alla Milanese, also known as risotto giallo (literally “yellow risotto”) is one of the most famous culinary symbols of the city of Milan.

-As it’s common for any risotto, Italians most often eat it as a piatto unico, the only and main course of a meal; it is not unusual, however, to serve the Milanese Saffron Risotto as a side dish accompanying some Ossobuco Alla Milanese, mushrooms, a few sausages or even prawns.
+As it’s common for any risotto, Italians most often eat it as a piatto unico, the only and main course of a meal; it is not unusual, however, to serve the Milanese Saffron Risotto as a side dish accompanying some Ossobuco Alla Milanese, or mushrooms, sausages or even prawns.

 Make sure to keep your broth very warm and your butter very cold: this is the secret for a delicious, super creamy, rich risotto.